A tool for running Rust lints from dynamic libraries

 extern "C" fn dylint_version() -> *mut std::os::raw::c_char

 This function should return the Dylint version the library is compiled for.
-The current Dylint version is 0.1.0-pre.1
+The current Dylint version is 0.1.0-pre.1.

-Export a register_lints
+Export a register_lints function:

 rust